jfiume/DanceFlix/docs/README.md

 Objective: The home page will display all videos in the database through the API.

-Phase 4: Navigation Bar (1 day)
+Phase 4: Favorites & Views (2 day)

-Objective: The navigation bar will be a drop down menu that routes to other pages.
+Objective: Movies can be favorited and views will be counted.

 Phase 5: Allow Complex Styling in Home Page (1 day )